Fiori-Tracker/fioritracker.github.io/1909SPS06/installation-guide/fioridev-steps.md

 ![](res/initial.png)

-3. If yes, then you have created intervals successfully.
+3. If the screen looks as above, then you have created intervals and initial configuration data successfully.

-If yes, then you have created intervals successfully.
-You can adjust the initial settings later, as described in the [configuration section](/conf/main-part/conf.md).
+You can adjust the initial settings later.
+Details of all available configuration parameters are described in the [configuration section](/conf/main-part/conf.md).

 ## Step 4 - Check if the Fiori Tracker applications run correctly